An Introduction to Tax Deductions, Retirement, and Retirement Planning

 Two Tax Deductions Will Help You Save for Retirement

-Tax deductions are subtracted from your income and what's left is subject to state and federal income taxes.
+Tax deductions can make a great impact on your retirement planning and what you hope to receive in later years as retirement income.
+A tax deduction is subtracted from your income and what's left is subject to state and federal income taxes.
 They reduce the amount of income tax you would otherwise have owed by decreasing your taxable income.
 Many deductions provide an incentive for people to participate in activities that have greater societal benefit.

 The Internal Revenue Code (IRC) includes deductions for making charitable donations, opting for environment-friendly purchases—and yes, even for saving for retirement.
 Some make your life a little easier when you reach retirement age.
 The IRC offers a retirement-friendly tax credit as well.